evuraan/Swipe/README.md

 ## Debug option

-Run with `-d` option to have debug info onto the terminal:
+Run with `-debug` option to have debug info onto the terminal:

 ```bash
 $ ./swipe -d -c /tmp/swipe.conf